-The HEAL Pain Therapeutics Development Program (PTDP) is part of the Helping to End Addiction Long-term® (HEAL) Initiative, a trans-NIH research effort focused on improving prevention and treatment for opioid misuse and addiction and enhancing pain management.
-The PTDP focuses on facilitating R&D in academic and small business settings to allow riskier, high-reward projects an opportunity to test the feasibility of their candidate non-addictive pain therapeutics.
-In addition to grant support, the program provides access to consultants with extensive biopharma experience and CRO resources for a variety of activities including medicinal chemistry, manufacturing and formulation, DMPK, GLP toxicology and Phase I clinical testing.
+The HEAL Pain Therapeutics Development Program (PTDP) (RFA-NS-21-010) is part of the Helping to End Addiction Long-term® (HEAL) Initiative, a trans-NIH research effort focused on improving prevention and treatment for opioid misuse and addiction and enhancing pain management.
+The PTDP focuses on facilitating drug discovery and development in academic and small business settings to allow riskier, high-reward projects an opportunity to test the feasibility of their candidate non-addictive pain therapeutics.
+Funded investigators work together with the NIH to build a lead development team that leverages drug discovery and development expertise to advance their basic research into human testing.
+To help accomplish this, the program provides access to consultants with extensive biopharma experience and CRO resources for a variety of activities including medicinal chemistry, manufacturing and formulation, DMPK, GLP toxicology and Phase I clinical testing.
 These grants are milestone-driven and progress against milestones is evaluated on an annual basis for the 5-year grant period.

 - Phased (UG3 and UH3) Grant